Lee Lee Lan: Biography

 In 1967, Lee founded the Federal Academy of Ballet (FAB) in Malaysia.
 Malaysian dancers and instructors who trained at FAB include Joseph Victor Gonzales, Vicknendran Siva Lingham, David Lee and Andrew Pan.
-The Academy is the largest ballet school in Malaysia.
-Alongside teaching, Lee choreographed and danced for Malaysian TV, such as Antara Empat Kaum.
+The academy is the largest ballet school in Malaysia.
+Alongside teaching, Lee choreographed and danced for Malaysian TV, such as Antara Empat Kaum, Tarian-Tarian Malaysia, and Dayana.

-Lee was internationally known, and was appointed to the Imperial Society of Teachers of Dancing (ISTD), based in London, England, as their first Asian examiner for Ballet, Modern and Tap dance.
-In 1971, Lee passed the advanced executant exam of the Royal Academy of Dance in London, and was appointed an associate member.
-She also performed in Ninette De Valois' Checkmate while in London.

-Lee served as vice president of the World Dance Alliance, was on the committee of the International Council of Organizations of Folklore Festivals and Folk Arts (CIOFF, partnered with UNESCO), and taught at the Martha Graham School of Contemporary Dance in New York, New York, United States.
+In 1971, Lee completed the Royal Academy of Dance's seventh International Summer School, London that focused on "Early 20th centrury classical ballets".
+It was there she also performed in Ninette De Valois' Checkmate.
+Shortly after completing the summer school, Lee expanded her repertoire by completing jazz classes at the Convent Garden Dance Centre in London.

-In 1981, Lee created the two-act ballet Soraya, which premiered with accompaniment from the Malaysian Philharmonic Orchestra.
+In 1981, Lee trained at the Martha Graham School of Contemporary Dance in New York, New York, United States.
+Her experience at the school inspired her to undertake further choreographic projects that established her as one of the pioneers of contemporary dance in Malaysia.
+Lee was known to have used a lot of traditional elements in costumes, music and movement.
+Lee created the three-act ballet Soraya, which premiered with accompaniment from the Malaysian Philharmonic Orchestra in 1981.
 The work included Malaysian cultural references, such as to ghost orang minyak, and incorporated traditional Malay dance forms, Chinese dances, and Indian dances.
-The following year the piece was performed for Sultan Ahmad Shah of Pahang at the at the newly built Dewan Bandaraya Kuala Lumpur during a Red Crescent Society charity event.
-Another of Lee's choreographic works, See Not, Hear Not, Speak Not, won the Saitama Choreographic Competition in Tokyo, Japan.
+The following year, the piece was performed for Sultan Ahmad Shah of Pahang at the newly built Dewan Bandaraya Kuala Lumpur during a Red Crescent Society charity event.